sumup-oss/foundry/CONTRIBUTING.md

 2. Open issue
 3. Be as detailed as possible - include the `node` version, what you did, what you expected to happen, and what actually happened.

+### Development

+For development and local testing we recommend the following.

+1. Run `yarn dev`.
+This will clean the `dist` folder and copy over all relevant files.
+2. Run `yarn` inside the `dist` folder.
+This will ensure all dependencies are present in the dist folder when linking.
+3. Inside the `dist` folder run `yarn link`.
+This will make the compiled version of Foundry available for linking in projects you want to test your changes in, for example changes to the ESLint config.
+4. Inside the project you want to test your local changes to Foundry, run `yarn link @sumup/foundry`.

+Refer to the [Yarn docs](https://classic.yarnpkg.com/en/docs/cli/link#search) to learn more about linking local dependencies.

 ### Submitting a PR

 _Before you get started, make sure you have [Node](https://nodejs.org/en/) v10.18+ and the [Yarn CLI](https://yarnpkg.com/en/docs/install) installed on your computer._